THE MEDIEVAL AND RENAISSANCE STUDIES CONCENTRATION IN ENGLISH

-(Please note: this program is not to be confused with the interdisciplinary Medieval Studies undergraduate major, which is not administered through the English Department.)
+(Please note: this concentration should not be confused with the interdisciplinary Medieval Studies undergraduate major but is often combined with it through a double major or minor.)

 Students in the Medieval and Renaissance Studies Concentration in English take at least 30 credits for the major.
 These must include:

 ENGL 3002 History of Literatures in English II (3 credits).
 ENGL 3001 is encouraged, but not required.
 Beyond ENGL 3002, further courses in 18th and 19th century English are encouraged, but not required.

 At least four other courses (12 credits) in English literature written before 1700, excluding ENGL 3001.
 At least two of these courses should be at the 4000 or 5000 level.

 Outside English: we warmly support Concentrators taking Medieval and Renaissance studies courses in other departments, for example, in Art History, History, Religious Studies, Philosophy, and in literatures in other languages.
 Consequently, in consultation with the Director of the Concentration, 3 such courses (9 credits) may be counted toward the 30 credits required of the Concentrator.
 We strongly encourage language acquisition, especially the study of Latin.
 Thus, language courses taken in excess of the UVa Foreign/World Language Requirement (http://college.as.virginia.edu/competency-requirements) may also be included in the up-to-9 credits students may present towards the major from outside the English Department.